 HEALTH CENTER

-Health Center Director Mrs. Nelly Halabi, R.N.
-Phone: +971 4 399 9000 ext.
-200, +971 4 318 3200 Email: nhalabi@aud.edu
+Health Center Director

+Mrs. Nelly Halabi, R.N.

+Email: nhalabi@aud.edu

 The mission of the AUD Health Center is to provide general care and health supervision of all currently enrolled students, faculty, and staff and to promote the prevention of illness and the well-being of students, staff, and faculty.